 Quitting drinking without medical care can be life threatening.
 Understand the importance of detox

 We aim to provide information based on life experience with addiction our writers and staff all have experience with addiction in several capacities.
 We are not doctors nor do we endorse any treatment facility listed on our site.
 We have walked the walk and hope that you may join us to change your life.
 We are also advocates of the 12 steps.
 This may not be right for everybody but it has worked for us to maintain quality sobriety after leaving treatment.
 Read our stories from addicts and alcoholics and hear the hope of recovery first hand..

 Alcoholics Anonymous is referred to as an International Fellowship with the primary purpose of assisting alcoholics achieve sobriety.
 The fellowship was founded in 1935 by Bill Wilson and Dr. Bob Smith; through the years it has aided the recovery of millions of alcoholics and its principles and ethos have been adopted in order to facilitate the recovery of other common addictions.
-The tools used within AA are known as the Twelve Steps and the Twelve Traditions.
-The Twelve Steps that we know to be part of the AA fellowship today are part of a process of evolution, experience and learning. … Read the rest
+The tools used within AA are known as the … Read More

 Family members are frequently the ones who try to initiate treatment for substance abuse and they are also the ones who are most affected by the addict’s behavior at both an emotional and frequently financial level.
 Many of these family members have been lied to, disappointed and even stolen from by the addict and they are usually at their wits end when they try and persuade the addict to seek treatment.
-One of their frequently asked questions is how to get the addict committed to a drug rehabilitation center if they don’t want to go.
-That’s an excellent question and unfortunately the answer is not encouraging.… Read the rest
+One of their frequently asked questions is how to get the addict admitted to a treatment center if they don’t want to go.